theochem/roberto/README.rst

       base_path: <your/preferred/location>

 E.g. you can use this to avoid interference with an existing miniconda install.

-However, to avoid such interference, Roberto will also make conda environments for the development of every package, with relatively long names.
+Roberto will also make new conda or venv environments for the development of every package, with relatively long names.
 For example, when Roberto is executed in its own source tree, the conda environment would be ``roberto-dev-python-3.7``.

 To use Roberto, just run ``rob`` in the root of the source tree, where also the